 Chiang Mai Street Food: The 8 Best Cheap Eat Spots

-Without a shadow of a doubt, one of the best things about visiting or living in Chiang Mai is the vast amount of delicious and cheap food on offer.
-Because of the amazing street food in Chiang Mai, we’ve been able to eat out every single lunch and dinner for the past three months and will continue to do so until we leave.
+Because of the amazing Chiang Mai street food, we’ve been able to eat out every single lunch and dinner for the past three months and will continue to do so until we leave.
 Chiang Mai street food is some of the best in Thailand so let us show you where to find the best eight spots for your own yummy cheap eats.

 So in no particular order, here are our best eight Chiang Mai street food spots.
 Be sure to check out the map at the end so you know exactly where to find them.

 There’s a great selection of street food stalls on the other side of the road from Chang Puak Gate.
 This is the gate on the northern side of the moat so is often referred to as North Gate.